EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

 .. tip::
   All CL clients are configured to use **CheckPoint Sync** that will get the Beacon Chain in sync in just a few minutes.
-Take a look to our User Guide for more info.
+Take a look to our :doc:`User Guide </user-guide/consensus-clients.html#running-a-consensus-layer-client>`for more info.

 For starting the :guilabel:`Lighthouse` CL Beacon Chain, follow these steps: